 Also in 2013, Suffolk Housing sought planning permission to develop a small number of homes for outright market sale and undertook a major purchase of over 450 homes from another association.
 To achieve this and continue developing new homes, in contrast to its first loan in 1982, it obtained private placement finance with Canada Life for £20,000,000 and at the same time borrowed a further £15,000,000 from Lloyds.

 2014 was our 40th Anniversary and in 2016, after a 2 year build, we moved into our new purpose-built HQ at Coppice House, 5 Greenwood Court, Bury St Edmunds, IP32 7GY.
 Here our staff work in an agile way to allow them to carry out the work Suffolk Housing does in a more efficient manner.
-We also refreshed our Vision; “To improve lives and opportunities by being a great landlord and employer,” and our Mission; “To provide great places for people to live.”
+We also refreshed our Vision; “A great Housing Association that focusses on achieving high levels of customer satisfaction with its homes and services; which seeks to add maximum social value to the communities in which we work and secures efficiency/Value For Money to maximise the ability to grow/develop more homes.”and our Mission; “To provide great places for people to live.”